-You can implement a continuous improvement policy for all of your services, by using some of the statistical tools in OpenERP to analyze the different communications with your partners.
+You can implement a continuous improvement policy for all of your services, by using some of the statistical tools in Open ERP to analyze the different communications with your partners.
 With these, you can execute a real improvement policy to manage your service quality.

-The management of customer relationships is detailed in the second section of this book (see Boost your Sales & Deliver Great Services).
+The management of customer relationships is detailed in the second section of this book (see Managing Customer Relationships).